tskit-dev/tskit/docs/stats.md

-Similar to the single-site statistics computed in `branch` mode, this results in a statistic that is proportional to the expected statistic under an infinite sites model (which mutation rate 1), conditioned on the pair of trees.
+Similar to the single-site statistics computed in `branch` mode, this results in a statistic that is proportional to the expected statistic under an infinite sites model (with mutation rate 1), conditioned on the pair of trees.

 The time complexity of this method is quadratic, due to the pairwise comparisons of branches from a pair of trees.
 By default, this method computes